joelvandiver/joelvandiver.com/site/docs/blog/posts/2024-01-09-development-integration.md

 ---
-title: Use Kubernetes for Development
+title: Development Integration
 date: 2024-01-08
-description: Use Kubernetes for development
+description: Design a development workflow that takes different levels of integration into account.
 ---

 # Problem

 When developing microservices, we often run into the problem of needing other services to be available to test our application.
 Our development flow should have different levels of integration.

-## Levels of integration
+## Levels of Integration

 1. **Isolate:** Develop the service in isolation from other services.
 2. **Relate:** Develop the service alongside other, highly related services.